MatijaNovosel/avatar-editor/README.md

 yarn add avatar-editor
 ```

+## ✨ Features

+- Cropping images of any format
+- Exporting said image when cropped in base64 format

 ## ⚙️ Usage

 Import the component locally or define it globally and include the css file: